 You do not have to be Einstein, have technical skills, or experience to become a successful affiliate marketer.

-Before I go, I have to inform you that affiliate marketing/blogging is NOT a get-rich-quick solution.
-It can take months until you earn enough income to live off.
+Before I go, I do have to let you know that affiliate marketing/blogging is NOT a get-rich-quick solution.
+It can take months until you can make a living on it.
 This is a long-term business.
 A REAL business.

 However, it can be as profitable as you make it.
-There are no limitations to how much you can make.
+And there are no limitations to how much you can make.

-As soon as your blog/website is gaining authority online, more and more companies will contact you about advertising, link insertions, etc.
+As soon as your blog/website is gaining authority online, you will make commissions, and more and more companies will contact you about advertising, link insertions, etc.

 If you are looking for a tried and true investment that can provide stability to your portfolio, consider a company like Goldco.

 On a final note, I gladly accept feedback and comments on this article.
 You may have a different perspective or have another experience from being a Nu Skin distributor.

 Stina Pettersson is an aspiring entrepreneur who is working on achieving her goals as an Internet Marketer.